 Missionary activity among them has been and is limited because of their belief that to be Bishnupriya is to be Hindu.
-Outsiders trying to spread the gospel are not tolerated, and individuals may resist the gospel for fear that they will lose their place in the Bishnupriya society if they become Christians.
+Outsiders trying to spread the gospel are not tolerated, and individuals may resist the gospel for fear that they will lose their place in the Bishnupriya society if give Christ their allegiance.
 Still, because of the Bishnupriya community's desire for development and aid, missionaries can easily gain access to the community by engaging them in the social, economic, and health sectors.
 Going beyond merely providing aid may prove difficult, however.

 * Scripture Prayers for the Bishnupriya Manipuri in Bangladesh.

 Pray for the Lord to provide for their physical and spiritual needs as a testimony of his power and love.
 Pray that the Bishnupriya people will have a spiritual hunger that will open their hearts to the King of kings.
 Pray for workers who are driven by the love and boldness of the Holy Spirit to go to them.
 Pray for a movement to Christ among them to begin this decade.